todordev/GamificationPlatform/README.md

 * Download or clone [Gamification Platform distribution](https://github.com/ITPrism/GamificationDistribution).
 * Download or clone the code from this repository.
 * Rename the file __build/example.txt__ to __build/antconfig.txt__.
 * Edit the file __build/antconfig.txt__.
 Enter name and version of your package.
-Enter the folder where the source code is (Social Community distribution).
-Enter the folder where the source code of the package will be stored (the folder where you have saved this repository).
+Enter the path to the folder of Gamification Platform distribution.
+Enter the path to the folder where the source code of the package will be stored (the folder where you have saved this repository).
 * Save the file __build/antconfig.txt__.
 * Open a console and go in folder __build__.
 * Type `ant` and click enter.
 The system will copy all files from distribution to the folder where you are going to build an installable package.

+`ant`

 ##Contribute
 If you would like to contribute to the project you should use Gamification Platform distribution.
 That repository provides Joomla CMS and Gamification Platform - installed and configured for development.